Immunophenotyping – a flow cytometry based method now available to Veteo clients

 Important notice

-• The cellular material must not be frozen or fixed.
+• Cellular material must not be frozen or fixed.

-• Samples for cytometric testing are accepted from Monday to Thursday (testing is not performed on weekends or public holidays).
+• Samples for flow cytometric testing are accepted from Monday to Thursday (analyses are not performed on weekends or public holidays).

-• Immunophenotyping results cannot be interpreted without knowledge of the cytopathological appearance of the analysed material and the patient’s clinical data.
-For this reason, it is necessary to complete the online questionnaire and send fresh blood smears on slides and/or current cytology results.
+• Immunophenotyping results cannot be interpreted without knowledge of the cytopathological features of the analyzed material and the patient’s clinical data.
+Therefore, it is necessary to complete the online questionnaire and submit fresh samples and/or cytological test results.

 Material for examination

-1. Collect peripheral blood from the patient into an EDTA tube.
+1. Collect peripheral blood from the patient undergoing biopsy into an EDTA tube.

-2. Centrifuge the blood sample to obtain plasma.
+2. Centrifuge the collected blood sample to obtain plasma.

-The minimum cellularity required to perform the test is 3 million viable cells.
-The volume of the sample to be sent for analysis depends on the number of cells in the examined tissue and is difficult to specify.
-Typically, 2–3 samples are sufficient for lymph node biopsies, 2–3 ml of peripheral blood, and 1–2 ml of bone marrow.
+The minimum cellularity required to perform the analysis is approximately 3 million viable cells.
+The sample volume to be sent for analysis depends on the cell count in the tested tissue and is difficult to specify precisely (typically, 2–3 lymph node biopsy cores, about 2–3 ml of peripheral blood, or 1–2 ml of bone marrow are sufficient).

-Along with the cellular material, it is advisable to provide blood smears on slides and/or current cytology results.
+Along with the cellular material, it is advisable to provide blood smears/cytological slides and/or current cytology results.

 Questionnaire for the referring veterinarian